telerik/blazor-docs/components/fileselect/initial-files.md

 # FileSelect Initial Files

+The Blazor FileSelect component enables you to display specific files in the file list when the component loads for the first time.
+This is a convenient way to show previously uploaded files.

-The `Files` parameter of the FileSelect accepts an `IEnumerable<FileSelectFileInfo>` collection that stores a set of pre-selected files.
-It allows you to display files in the file list initially, making it convenient for showcasing previously uploaded files.
+To configure the initially displayed files, use the `Files` parameter of the FileSelect—it accepts an `IEnumerable<FileSelectFileInfo>` collection that stores a set of pre-selected files.

 >caption Display initial files in FileSelect's list.